moq-wg/moq-transport/draft-ietf-moq-transport.md

 the current object of the current group.
 If no content has been delivered yet, the subscription starts with the first published or received group.

+AbsoluteStart (0x3):  Specifies an open-ended subscription beginning from the object identified in the StartGroup and StartObject fields.

+AbsoluteRange (0x4):  Specifies a closed subscription starting at StartObject in StartGroup and ending at EndObject in EndGroup.
+The start and end of the range are inclusive.
+EndGroup and EndObject MUST specify the same or a later object than StartGroup and StartObject.

-A subscribe type other than the above MUST be treated as error.
+A filter type other than the above MUST be treated as error.

-A subscriber issues a SUBSCRIBE to a publisher to request a track.

 The format of SUBSCRIBE is as follows: